OpenNTF/org.openntf.xsp.jakartaee/README.md

 During page compilation, the runtime will create files on disk.
 These will default to a system temp directory, but this can be overridden by specifying the `Jakarta_TempDir` notes.ini property.

+Additionally, this process requires deploying some DTDs to the filesystem.
+By default, these are deployed to (Domino data)/domino/jakarta, but this can be overridden by specifying the `Jakarta_DTDDir` notes.ini property.

 ### Server Faces

 [Jakarta Server Faces](https://jakarta.ee/specifications/faces/) is the Jakarta EE form of JSF, the spec XPages forked off from.